 I love to cook with a variety of spices and herbs.
 This recipe calls for a lot of different spices, but it's worth the extra time to measure and combine them, for the rich flavor combination that results.

-Adjusting the Heat of the Chicken Korma
+Adjusting the Heat

 When I make it for the entire family, I only use two serrano peppers, and I remove and discard the seeds.
 It's just enough to add flavor without much heat.
 When I prepare the korma for just my husband and myself, I use 4 serrano peppers and include some of the seeds.
 That makes it much spicier!
 And once I made it for my parents, who don't like spicy food, so I just left out the peppers altogether.